NYPL/patron-eligibility-service/README.md

 # NYPL Patron Eligibility Service

-This package is intended to be used as a Lambda-based Node.js service ??using??
+This package is intended to be used as a Lambda-based Node.js service.

 ## Requirements

-* Node.js >= ??
+* Node.js >= 6.10

 ## Installation
 1. Clone to Repo